Monte Carlo Outfits: What to Wear in Monaco During Spring

 As an Amazon Associate I earn from qualifying purchases.

-My overall Formula 1-inspired Monaco outfit included:
+My Formula 1-inspired Monte Carlo outfit included:

 Tourist posing next to a bronze statue of a race car and driver statue demonstrating what to wear in Monaco.